seesharprun/cosmos-db-nosql-rust-quickstart/readme.md

 This is a simple web application to illustrate common basic usage of Azure Cosmos DB for NoSQL with the Azure SDK for Rust.

 > [!IMPORTANT]
-> Local development is the only supported loop in this template.
+> Cloud development is the only supported loop in this template.
->
-> Azure SDK for Rust does not have support for user-assigned managed identity in Azure yet.
->

 ## Prerequisites